Narcos location scout shot dead in Mexico

 Narcos location scout shot dead in central Mexico

-A producer for the Netflix crime drama Narcos has been shot dead in central Mexico while looking for new locations.
+A location scout for the Netflix crime drama Narcos has been shot dead while working in central Mexico.

 The bullet-riddled body of Carlos Muñoz Portal, 37, was found in his car in a rural area in the town of Temascalapa, in Mexico state, one of the country's most violent.